cblanken/cblanken.github.io/content/blog/OverTheWireBandit.md

 I won't be providing any of the passwords throughout this walkthrough per the OverTheWire [rules](https://overthewire.org/rules/).
 So get out your notepad and copy those passwords.
 You'll need them to return to the last level you've completed without completing each level again.
-Once you've done that it's time to continue to level 1.
+Once you've done that, you're ready to continue to Level 1.

 ## Level 1